Efficient Large Language Models: A Survey: Model-Centric Methods

-\textbf{Kernelization or Low-Rank.} Kernelization or low-rank techniques adopted by models such as Sumformer~\cite{alberti2023sumformer}, FluRKA~\cite{gupta2023flurka}, Scatterbrain~\cite{chen2021scatterbrain}, Low-Rank Transformer (LRT)~\cite{winata2020lightweight}, Performer~\cite{choromanski2020rethinking}, Random Feature Attention (RFA)~\cite{peng2021random}, Linear Transformer~\cite{katharopoulos2020transformers}, and Linformer~\cite{wang2020linformer}, , enhance computational efficacy by utilizing low-rank representations of the self-attention matrix or by adopting attention kernelization techniques.
+\textbf{Kernelization or Low-Rank.} Kernelization or low-rank techniques adopted by models such as Sumformer~\citep{alberti2023sumformer}, FluRKA~\citep{gupta2023flurka}, Scatterbrain~\citep{chen2021scatterbrain}, Low-Rank Transformer (LRT)~\citep{winata2020lightweight}, Performer~\citep{choromanski2020rethinking}, Random Feature Attention (RFA)~\citep{peng2021random}, Linear Transformer~\citep{katharopoulos2020transformers}, and Linformer~\citep{wang2020linformer} enhance the efficiency by utilizing low-rank representations of the self-attention matrix or by adopting attention kernelization techniques.
 Specifically, low-rank methods focus on compacting the dimensions of attention keys and values.
-For example, Linformer~\cite{wang2020linformer} proposes to segment scaled dot-product attention into smaller units via linear projection.
-Kernelization, a variant of low-rank technique, focuses on approximating the attention matrix ~\cite{choromanski2020masked}.
-For example, Performer ~\cite{choromanski2020rethinking} condenses softmax attention-kernels using positive orthogonal random features.
-Sumformer ~\cite{alberti2023sumformer} approximates the equivariant sequence-to-sequence function, offering a universal solution for both Linformer and Performer.
+For example, Linformer~\citep{wang2020linformer} proposes to segment scaled dot-product attention into smaller units via linear projection.
+Kernelization, a variant of low-rank techniques, focuses on approximating the attention matrix ~\citep{choromanski2020masked}.
+For example, Performer~\citep{choromanski2020rethinking} condenses softmax attention-kernels using positive orthogonal random features, outperforming Reformer and Linformer on long protein sequence benchmark.
+Sumformer ~\citep{alberti2023sumformer} approximates the equivariant sequence-to-sequence function, \black{offering a universal solution for Linformer and Performer}.